spraakbanken/sparv/docs/developers-guide/sparv-classes.md

 - `description`: An optional description.

 **Methods:**

+> [!NOTE]
+> All methods of this class are deprecated and will be removed in a future version of Sparv.
+Instead, create an
+> instance of `Output` by passing a source file name as an argument, and use the methods of the `Output` class.

 - `split()`: Split name into annotation name and attribute.
 - `write(values, source_file: str)`: Write an annotation to file.